Sequential anomaly detection in the presence of noise and limited feedback: Experimental results

-Figure \ref{fig:exp2_alg6_7} shows the results of both experiments, where the declared anomalies are shown as black dots superimposed on the log-loss, and the feedback times are depicted underneath.
-For both cases note how, after the first jump (when feedback is first received), the Forecaster adapts its threshold, enabling it to dramatically increase its detection rate in subsequent jumps.
+Figure \ref{fig:exp2_alg6_7} shows the results of both experiments.
+For both cases note that after the first jump (when feedback is first received) the Forecaster adapts its threshold, allowing it to dramatically increase its detection rate in subsequent jumps.
 Specifically, Table~\ref{tab:errors} shows the number of detection misses and false alarms for both Algorithms \ref{alg:label_eff} and \ref{alg:anomaly_arbitrary}.
 For comparison, we also show the same performance measures for the best static threshold chosen in hindsight with full knowledge of the anomalies (i.e.\ $\{y_t\}$).
-In both experiments, \FHTAGN \ significantly outperforms static thresholding.
+In both experiments, \FHTAGN \ outperforms static thresholding.
 The number of false alarms is significantly lower than that of detection misses due to the high initial value of the threshold $\tau_t$, which is driven lower as feedback arrives.

-\textbf{Experiment 3.} Algorithm \ref{alg:label_eff} was applied to the Enron email database \cite{Enron:04}, which consists of approximately $500,000$ e-mails involving $151$ known employees and more than $75,000$ distinct addresses between the years 1998 and 2002.
+\textbf{Experiment 3.} Algorithm \ref{alg:label_eff} was applied to the Enron email database \cite{Enron:04}, which consists of approximately 500,000 e-mails involving 151 known employees and more than 75,000 distinct addresses between the years 1998 and 2002.
 We use email timestamps in order to record users that were active in each day, either sending or receiving emails.
-This was done for $1,177$ days, starting from Jan 1, 1999.
-We removed days during which no email correspondence occurred, and we consolidated each weekend's emails into the preceding Friday's observation vector, resulting in a total of $902$ days in our dataset.
+This was done for 1,177 days, starting from Jan.
+1, 1999.
+We removed days during which no email correspondence occurred, and we consolidated each weekend's emails into the preceding Friday's observation vector, resulting in a total of 902 days in our dataset.
 For each day $t$, $x_t \in \{0,1\}^n$ is a binary vector indicating who sent or received email that day.
-In this setting, we let $\phi(x) = x$ leading to a dimensionality of $n = d = 75,511$.
+In this setting, we let $\phi(x) = x$ leading to a dimensionality of $n = d = 75511$.
 (There is no noise in this case, since we can accurately identify sender and recipient email addresses.)

 Algorithms~\ref{alg:OCP_with_noise} and~\ref{alg:label_eff} were applied to this dataset.
 The goal was to causally determine an accurate predictive model of email sender and recipient co-occurrences, and to identify anomalous periods of email activity using feedback.
 For the hedging component, we use $\zeta(s) = C\log{s}$ with $C = 0.0079$, $\eta = 1450$, and $\tau_1=\wh{p}_1$.
 Feedback was received when requested according to Algorithm \ref{alg:label_eff}.